 No capacitors containing PCBs were found in any IT devices or consumer electronics.
 These types of appliances usually utilise electrolytic capacitors, which never contain PCBs.
 No capacitors containing PCBs were found in refrigerators, air conditioners or freezers.
 In large household appliances, 0.5 per cent of the capacitors contained PCBs and 1.7 per cent of the capacitors were suspected of containing PCBs.
 Capacitors from luminaires still often contain PCBs.
-In our study, 55 per cent of the capacitors contained PCBs and another 21 per cent were suspected of containing PCBs.
+In our study, 55 per cent of the capacitors containing PCBs.
 The capacitors containing PCBs still account for a significant PCB load of 300 to 350 kg a year in Switzerland.

-The results for small household appliances were not plausible and cannot be considered to be representative of returned small household appliances.
+The results for small SENS appliances (these consist of mainly small household appliances, electrical tools and sports appliances) were not plausible and cannot be considered to be representative of returned small SENS appliances.
 We speculate that the high proportion of PCB-containing capacitors arose because capacitors from fluorescent household luminaires were included in the collection by mistake.